MARTIMM/gnome-gtk3/docs/content-docs/reference/Gdk3/Atom.md

 Returned List holds

-  * Bool result; TRUE if data was successfully received and stored in data , otherwise FALSE.
+  * Bool result; TRUE if data was successfully received and stored in data, otherwise FALSE.

-  * N-GObject $actual_property_type;
+  * N-GObject $actual_property_type; actual type

   * Int $actual_format; the actual format of the data; either 8, 16 or 32 bits